VenturaNotes/Knowledge/Computer Science/Programming Languages/Rust/O'Reilly/(Home Page) Programming Rust 2nd Edition by O'Reilly.md

 			- #question I need examples
 		- “Cargo can create a new Rust package for us, with some standard metadata arranged appropriately:” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=28&annotation=3NCCVTYK))
 	- `rustc --version`
 		- [[rustc]] “is the Rust compiler.
-Usually we let Cargo invoke the compiler for us, but sometimes it’s useful to run it directly.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=28&annotation=9CHFI58I))
+Usually we let Cargo invoke the compiler for us, but sometimes it's useful to run it directly.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=28&annotation=9CHFI58I))
 	- `rustdoc --version`
 		- “[[rustdoc]] is the Rust documentation tool.
-If you write documentation in comments of the appropriate form in your program’s source code, rustdoc can build nicely formatted HTML from them.
+If you write documentation in comments of the appropriate form in your program's source code, rustdoc can build nicely formatted HTML from them.
 Like rustc, we usually let Cargo run rustdoc for us.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=28&annotation=W3LYJKNI))
 - Example
 	- `$ cargo new hello`
 		- Creates a new package directory named `hello`, ready to build a command-line executable